Historic, fun, beautiful, interesting and so much to offer...Find out why I could live in Hoi An

 Hoi An is renowned for tailored clothes, making it a great destination if you like to shop for good quality, inexpensive tailor-made clothes, and shoes (this is the best place to buy a banana suit).
 You can get pretty much anything made in Hoi An.
 From custom-made suits to sundresses to leather boots to sneakers.
 And the tailor shops will even mail all your goods home to you.

 I could even live in Hoi An because it seems to be a perfect and peaceful place to live.
-It boasts the natural beauty of the rice fields surrounding the town along with the river running through the town which creates a spectacular storybook river walk with boutique shops and restaurants.
+The natural beauty of the rice fields surrounding the town along with the river running through it creates a spectacular storybook river walk with boutique shops and restaurants.
 Nearby are lovely beaches to soak up the sun, and there are many amazing places to visit on a day trip from Hoi An.
 In one day you can visit mountains, beaches, a city and rice paddies.
 The mix of the Old Town charm with its great fusion cuisine and happy and very welcoming people make this must-visit destination.

 You may also want to read: